Eerkz/PSGC-scraper/README.md

 ## Setting Up the Database
 1. Import the psgcdb.sql file into your preferred database management tool to create the database and tables.

-2. Modify the database credentials in the index.py file to match your database configuration.
+2. Modify the database credentials in the .env file to match your database configuration.

 ## Populating the Database
 To populate the database with the scraped data, follow these steps: